scalableminds/webknossos/docs/getting_started.md

 Depending on the current tool - selectable in the top bar - various actions can be performed.
 Note that the most important controls are always shown in the status bar at the bottom of your screen.
-The first tool is the MOVE tool which allows navigating the dataset by moving the mouse while holding the left mouse button.
+The first tool is the **MOVE** tool which allows navigating the dataset by moving the mouse while holding the left mouse button.
-In the SKELETON tool, a left mouse click can be used to place markers in the data, called nodes.
+In the **SKELETON** tool, a left mouse click can be used to place markers in the data, called nodes.
 Additionally, the left mouse button can also be used to navigate around, select or drag nodes.
-The DRAW tool allows to "paint" voxels to create volumetric annotations.
+The **BRUSH** tool allows to "paint" voxels to create volumetric annotations.
+The tool **ERASE** can be used in two different ways: using it via the Brush tool allows to erase the voxels by brushing over them.
+You can also adjust the brush with Shift + Mousewheel.
+In case you need to erase a large segment without great precision, we recommend to use the Erase tool via the **TRACE** tool that follows it in the top bar.
+This tool allows to draw outlines around the voxels.
+For choosing the type of the Erase tool click first on the Brush or Trace button and after that on the Erase.
+Besides that, the tool Trace can be used to label the necessary voxels along with the tool Brush.
+By activating the **FILL TOOL** button you can floodfill the clicked region.
+While having the **SEGMENT PICKER** tool enabled you can click on a voxel to make its segment ID the active segment ID.
+The **BOUNDING BOX TOOL** button allows to create, resize and modify bounding boxes.

 A right mouse click can be used to open a context-sensitive menu with various actions, such as merging two trees or flood-filling a segment.
 Basic movement along the 3rd axis is done with the mouse wheel or by pressing the spacebar keyboard shortcut.